lviens/Response_spectra/README.md

 ## Example:
 The two Figures below are obtained by running the **Example.py** Python code and the **Example_RS.m** Matlab code.
-The code reads the data in the **Data** folder and computes the 5% acceleration response spectra for the three components at the TKYH12 KiK-net station.
+The two codes read the data in the **Data** folder and computes the 5% acceleration response spectra for the three components at the TKYH12 KiK-net station.
+The outputs of the two codes are identical.

 * Python code figure:
 <img src="https://github.com/lviens/Response_spectra/blob/master/Figures/Python_response_spectra.png" width=75%>